amansinh-parmar/Web-Dev-Journey/CampStatix/README.md

-# 🏕️ Yelp Camp App Project
+# 🏕️ CampStatix App Project

-Welcome to **Yelp Camp**, a full-stack web application where users can explore, create, update, and review campgrounds!
+Welcome to **CampStatix**, a full-stack web application where users can explore, create, update, and review campgrounds!
 Whether you’re an outdoor enthusiast or a developer learning full-stack web development, this project has something for you.

 ---